dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 - distributions by supplied ward or service

-### General design principles and business requirements
+### General functionality

-The principle of "digital frugality" of keeping the mobile device application as simple, "light" and "lean" as possible is an explicit objective of the project.
-The mobile device application features only a login window for authentication, a window for order picking and a third window for reviewing and confirmation.
-Any information displayed on any user interface must be essential and indispensable to business processes and workflows.

-The ability to work off-line is absolutely critical for the context of LMICs with intermittent or unreliable network connectivity.

-This mobile application will mainly be used by health workers which have not received any training in logistics and supply chain management and most likely have acquired the principles of stock management through "learning by doing".
-Therefore, the processes, workflows, user interfaces and interactions with the mobile device should be:

-- as far as possible, native DHIS2 functionality is used
-- custom development is only applied to functionality which is not natively available but required for the DHIS2-RTS application

-- Custom development must be minimized also in order to minimize work for future maintenance such as ensuring compatibility with future DHIS2 versions

-- in particular, the functionality of the "Settings" (side bar) menu is maintained for the DHIS2-RTS application

-- be as simple as possible
+- The user interfaces display only absolutely essential information and kept as simple as possible
-- be as intuitive as possible
+- only include text and visual elements which are absolutely indispensable
+- fully functional offline (in principle for an indefinite period)
-- be as far as possible be self-evident and require minimal training
+- Design is as simple and intuitive as possible to maximize usability and  minimizing training requirements
-- offer users as few options as necessary
-- guide users to the next step with little possibility of making any errors

-- prevent (serious) errors by requiring additional confirmation
+- Preventing data entry errors by alerts and user information
-- should offer good usability on mobile phones (6 inch display) as well as tablets

 - should be designed for a highly repetitive task
-- only include text and visual elements which are absolutely indispensable

-- Prepare for customization: it is inevitable that user will want to modify the Tracker Program.
-For example, to modify the list of "Deliver to" options.
-Another very frequent request is that users want to differentiate "Stock discarded" into expiry, damaged and stolen stock.
-As far as possible drop-down menus (such as for transaction type and the "Deliver to" options) should be configured in a way that they can be easily modified in the Tracker Program without having to change the app.
-For example, by using Option sets for the "Deliver to" options or Data elements for the transaction types.
-This system allows to keep the DHIS2-RTS as simple as possible (rather than building in all possible user requirements) while still allowing easy customization.

-- Language: English by default with the DHIS2 native language options

-**User interface business requirements**

 - All quantities of all healthcare goods are exclusively indicated in units of measure (UoM) of "EA" (Each) and never in any packaging quantities.
 "EACH" refers to the smallest usable unit of a healthcare product such as one tablet, one syringe, one disposable glove or one pair (!) of sterile gloves (as these must always be used in pairs).
 In exceptional cases where the packaging quantity (such as "kit of 100 tests" is indicated in the item description, "EACH" refers to one kit (and not one test) as such products do not contain separate diagnostic tests but are an actual kit with bottles of liquids and other components sufficient for the indicated number of tests.
-- In tables, all text fields are left aligned
-- In tables, all value fields are right aligned
-- All dates are displayed in the dd/mm/yyyy (day/month/year) format
-- All times are displayed in the hh:mm (hour/minute) format using 24 hour format.
-- Except for analytics, no decimals are used for values (unnecessary, prone to errors, prone to confusion with thousand separators and decreases legibility)
-- All numbers greater than 999 are displayed with a comma (",") as thousand group separator (for example 1,200).
-- Numeric fields allow values with a maximum of 7 digits (the largest value allowed is 9,999,999)
-- All text fields (including the item code field) are alphanumeric (English alphabet A to Z and numbers 0-9, no other characters are needed).

 - All items are sorted alphabetically by their "Name"
-- Single field for concatenation of the item code and item description (not ideal but a constraint in DHIS2)
 - Any data values entered on the mobile device using the DHIS2 Capture Android is stored instantly upon entry and does not require "saving"

-- The mobile device application does not allow users to export or download data from the mobile device in any way nor is this required.
+- The mobile device application intentionally does not allow users to export or download data from the mobile device in any way nor is this required.
 Previously recorded data can be viewed in dashboards on the mobile device or in the DHIS2 web portal

-### DHIS2 mobile device application installation

-Before using the application for the very first time, as well as in case of any error in the mobile device, the mobile device application must be installed on every mobile device individually.

-As the DHIS2-RTS is a native module in the DHIS2 Capture Android app, installation of the DHIS2 Capture Android app automatically covers installation of the DHIS2-RTS application.
+As the DHIS2-RTS is a native module in the DHIS2 Capture Android app, installation of the DHIS2 Capture Android app automatically includes installation of the DHIS2-RTS application.

-The user downloads the native DHIS2 Capture Android app from Google Play Store by searching for "DHIS2" and installing the mobile app like any other application.

 ### DHIS2 mobile device application user access (login and logout)